Dynamic read & write optimization with TurtleKV: Evaluation

-\textbf{Hardware setup.} Experiments were run on an AMD Ryzen Threadripper 7970x workstation (32 cores/64 threads), with 128 GB of DDR5-6000 registered ECC memory.
+Experiments were run on an AMD Ryzen Threadripper 7970x workstation (32 cores/64 threads), with 128 GB of DDR5-6000 registered ECC memory, running Linux 6.3.
 The SSD used was an Intel P4800x 1.5TB, with 512 byte LBA configured, formatted with XFS.
-The P4800x is a data center grade Optane device supporting PCIe 3.0, rated for 2.4 GB/s read bandwidth and 2 GB/s write (550k/500k IOPs respectively).
-The system uses Ubuntu Linux 22.04 with kernel version 6.3.
-The CPU, while physically packaged as a single-socket part, was configured in the firmware (ASRock TRX50WS) to report its topology as a 4-node NUMA processor, one node per chiplet, each with 8 cores/16 threads.
+The P4800x is a data center grade Optane device supporting PCIe 3.0, rated for2.4 GB/s read bandwidth and 2 GB/s write (550k/500k IOPs respectively).